 10 Ways to Write Thank You Practice Sheets

-Tomorrow I’m going to release a new free download to my subscribers as part of my Lettering Toolkit: 10 Ways to Write Thank You.
-So in today’s video, I show you my process for creating those ten designs.
-With these printable and Procreate practice sheets, you can learn many styles of hand lettering “thank you” while creating a design of a common phrase you could use in other artwork.
+In today’s video, I’m showing you my process for creating those ten designs.
+With these printable and Procreate practice sheets, you can learn many styles of hand lettering while creating a design of a phrase you could use in other artwork.

-You can get the free download of all 10 Ways to Write Thank You as both a high-resolution PDF and a layered Procreate practice file, simply by subscribing to my newsletter and gaining access to Molly’s lettering toolkit:
+You can get the free download of all “10 Ways to Write Thank You” as both a high-resolution PDF and a layered Procreate practice file by subscribing to my newsletter and gaining access to my free archive:

 Molly Suber Thorpe